-Julia has particular expertise in environmental litigation and renewable energy.
-She has acted as lead counsel on behalf of owners, previous owners, neighbours and environmental consultants in contract, nuisance and negligence claims related to contaminated sites and has advised clients on issues arising in relation to renewable projects, including under Feed-in-Tariff (FIT) contracts.
+Julia has particular expertise in environmental litigation.
+She has acted as lead counsel on behalf of owners, previous owners, neighbours and environmental consultants in contract, nuisance, trespass, strict liability, s.
+99 EPA and negligence claims related to contaminated sites.
+She has assisted clients in responding to claims related to PFAS contamination, including in respect of fire-fighting foams.

-Julia has specific expertise in pesticide registration, having advised pesticide manufacturers and distributors, about the federal and provincial legislation and regulations governing the registration and sale of pesticide products in Canada with the Pest Management Regulatory Agency, compliance matters, licencing and permit obligations and data compensation issues.
-Julia has also helped draft data compensation, supply, distribution, settlement and other agreements for clients, and has assisted with final offer arbitrations on behalf of generic companies under the PPIP regime.
-Julia has also assisted clients with what constitutes a normal farm practice under the Farming and Food Production Protection Act.
-In addition, she has experience advising clients on the registration and licence/permit requirements for fertilizers.
+Julia has specific expertise in pesticide registration and regulation, having advised pesticide manufacturers and distributors about the federal and provincial legislation and regulations governing the registration and sale of pesticide products in Canada.
+These mandates have included interacting with Health Canada’s Pest Management Regulatory Agency (PMRA) and assisting clients in understanding and addressing compliance matters, licencing and permit obligations and data compensation issues.
+Julia has also helped draft data compensation, supply, distribution, settlement, formulating, repackaging and other agreements for clients, and has assisted with final offer arbitrations on behalf of companies under the Protection of Proprietary Interests in Pesticide Data (PPIP) regime.
+She regularly assists pesticide manufacturers in respect of stakeholder consultations with the PMRA.

 Real Estate Litigation

-Julia’s real estate-related litigation expertise extends to advising and litigating disputes regarding the escheat of forfeited property to the federal or provincial Crown, contaminated property claims, easements, cautions and certificates of pending litigation, ground rent arbitrations, issues arising in relation to agreements of purchase and sale and land transfer tax appeals.
+Julia’s real estate-related litigation expertise extends to advising and litigating disputes regarding the escheat of forfeited property to the federal or provincial Crown, contaminated property claims, easements, restrictive covenants, cautions and certificates of pending litigation, ground rent arbitrations, Partition Act applications, land transfer tax objections and appeals and issues arising in relation to agreements of purchase and sale.
 In addition, she has assisted both landlords and tenants in leasing disputes.